-4.5.6 After ascertaining the quantum of statutory dues, the banks should ensure that these are cleared by the borrowers within a reasonable period and that too through internal generation of funds.
-The non-payment of statutory dues is one of the symptoms of incipient sickness of an industrial unit.
+4.5 UCBs may ensure that borrowers enjoying credit facilities, pay the provident fund payments and similar other statutory dues promptly.
+The non-payment of statutory dues by the borrowers is one of the symptoms of incipient sickness of an industrial unit.
 Therefore, it is in the interest of both the lender and borrower to give high priority to the clearance of these dues.
-Apart from insisting on the borrowers to indicate a definite programme for clearance of arrears, banks may consider suitable restrictions on the outflow of funds by way of dividends, repayment of loans from promoters or their friends, relatives or inter-corporate borrowings etc., till the overdue statutory liabilities are cleared.
+Apart from insisting on the borrowers to indicate a definite programme for clearance of arrears, banks may consider suitable restrictions on the outflow of funds.
+UCBs may incorporate an appropriate declaration in their application forms for grant / renewal / enhancement of credit facilities so as to ensure that the position regarding the statutory dues is disclosed therein.
+In respect of the corporate borrowers and non-corporate borrowers, the amount of statutory dues should normally be reflected in their audited annual accounts.
+In case audited accounts do not indicate the position clearly, a certificate may be obtained from the Chartered Accountant for this purpose.